 About the Founder

-As I got older, my musical tastes evolved and went to go see the blues masters like BB King, Buddy Guy, and Robert Cray.
+As I grew older, my musical taste shifted towards blues, and I became captivated by artists like BB King, Buddy Guy, Stevie Ray Vaughan and Robert Cray.

 -James Levin, Founder of Elmore Pedal Company